No-Name-World/Study.-Private-Room.-Sanctuary/Computer Science and Information Technology/Operating Systems/(Sun-U) OSS1014 Operating Systems Fundamentals/Notes/Introduction.md

 ---

-## Title: Why do you need an OS for your computer?
+## Title: Why Do You Need An OS For Your Computer?

 - You need an operating system for your computer because it acts as the intermediary between the hardware and software components, enabling them to work together harmoniously.